Generate rather than Retrieve: Large Language Models are Strong Context Generators: Appendix

 Knowledge-intensive tasks, such as open-domain question answering (QA) and fact checking, require access to a large amount of world or domain knowledge~\citep{petroni2021kilt}.
 These tasks are even challenging for humans without access to an external knowledge source such as Wikipedia.
 A common thread of existing methods for knowledge-intensive tasks employ a \textit{retrieve-then-read} pipeline that first retrieves a handful of relevant contextual documents from Wikipedia and then conditions the prediction of the answer on these documents along with the question~\citep{karpukhin2020dense,lewis2020retrieval,izacard2021leveraging}.
-Modern dense retrieval models typically calculate similarity scores between question and document representations~\citep{karpukhin2020dense}.
 Nevertheless, these methods mainly suffer from three drawbacks.
-First, the representations of questions and documents are obtained independently, leading to only shallow interactions captured between them~\citep{khattab2021relevance}.
-Second, the question or document representation is embedded into one single vector, potentially missing fine-grained information when computing the similarity between the two vector representations~\citep{khattab2020colbert}.
+First, candidate documents for retrieval are chunked (e.g., 100 words) and fixed, so the retrieved documents might contain noisy information that is irrelevant to the question.
+Second, the representations of questions and documents are typically obtained independently in modern two-tower dense retrieval models~\citep{karpukhin2020dense}, leading to only shallow interactions captured between them~\citep{khattab2021relevance}.
 Third, document retrieval over a large corpus requires the retriever model to first encode all candidate documents and store representations for each document.
-These two operations limit the parameters of dense retrievers and the size of embedding vectors, and thus cannot enjoy the potential benefits of using large language models~\citep{levine2022standing}.
+These two operations limit the parameters of dense retrievers and the size of embedding vectors, and thus cannot enjoy the world knowledge or deduction capabilities of large language models~\citep{levine2022standing}.

-Recent work demonstrated that the knowledge stored in the parameters of pre-trained language models could be ``retrieved'' to some extent by directly generating text~\citep{petroni2019language,roberts2020much}.
-However, the previous work only used generation for query expansion~\citep{mao2021generation} or generated identifier strings for document retrieval~\citep{bevilacqua2022autoregressive}.
-These solutions did not exploit the potential of directly generating contextual documents for open-domain questions.